-The society met at the St Thomas’ Centre for a talk by Paul Staniforth on Development Management and Conservation with n the Borough.
+The society met at the St Thomas’ Centre for a talk by Paul Staniforth on Development Management and Conservation within the Borough.
 Although understandably this could cover only items within the public domain he managed to include the major town centre developments, and submitted affably to some fairly tough questioning, particularly on that perennial favourite topic, Chesterfield Market.
 He referred extensively to the list of heritage assets maintained by the Council, and details of this and other aspects of conservation can be found on the link at the bottom of the page.

 As it was the first day of the Chatsworth Road Exhibition at the Museum we have reprinted the 1996 Brampton Trail booklet.
 Produced by the Brampton Living History Group and published by the Civic Society, full details can be found in the previous post.
 You can link to it directly by clicking on this picture of Bradbury Hall, one of the fine drawings in the guide.